chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-07-25-Set-up-and-Configure-a-Cloud-Environment-in-Google-Cloud-Challenge-Lab.md

 permalink: /blog/qwiklabs/Set-up-and-Configure-a-Cloud-Environment-in-Google-Cloud-Challenge-Lab
 redirect_from:
    - /blog/qwiklabs/GSP321
+   - /blog/qwiklabs/gsp321
 image:
    path: /images/posts/qwiklabs/qwiklab-gsp321-title.jpg
-excerpt: A brief procedure for the Google self-paced lab GSP321 on Qwiklabs.
+excerpt: A brief procedure for the Google Cloud self-paced training GSP321 on Qwiklabs.
 You will practice the skills and knowledge to deploy VPCs for development and production, a Kubernetes cluster, and a Cloud SQL instance for a WordPress site.

 amp:
    youtube: true